Public Access T.V. (band): History

-Front man John Eatherly dropped out of high school at the age of 16 to pursue music full-time.
-For the next several years he played in various projects as a hired musician and wound up in New York City.
+Frontman John Eatherly dropped out of high school at the age of 16 to pursue music full-time.
+For the next several years he played in various projects as a hired musician (most notably as one of the drummers of Nashville garage punk band, be your own PET) and wound up in New York City.
 He eventually began working on his own songs and formed "Public Access TV".

 When the group put their first ever track "Monaco" online in January 2014, the song immediately received praise from various music publications including NME, who called the group 'New York's Hottest New Band'.
 The group gave their first ever live performance later that month, it was held in New York and was sold-out.

 That spring, the band headed to the UK where they performed a series of secret warm-up concerts under fake names in preparation for their appearance at various music festivals.
 The band performed at the Great Escape and London Calling festivals.
 These performances led The Guardian to run a feature on Public Access TV and their potential to ignite a revival for New Wave music.

 In November 2014, Public Access TV released their debut single "In The Mirror" in the UK to critical acclaim.
 To promote the song, the band returned to the UK where they did a support tour and also played their first headlining London concert.